-I am often asked to write about deceptive tactics.
-Clearly, there are many coaches who think that they are the ultimate Blood Bowl means to achieve victory.
-Not that they are wrong, but it is very difficult to pull off a string of deceptions drive after drive.
+I am often asked to write about sneakiness.
+Clearly, there are many coaches who think that it is the ultimate Blood Bowl means to achieve victory.
+Not that they are wrong, but it is very difficult to sneak drive after drive.
 Occasionally, the situation on the pitch is not conductive.
 Sometimes, it is your opponent that is resistant.
 At other times, the only coach you wind up deceiving is yourself.

-With that said, deceptive tactics can win you games where defeat would be certain.
-They can also win you crushing victories with fewer injuries than hard-fought games won through brute force alone.
-Still, nothing written here will make you an expert on the subject.
-In fact, there are very few coaches who I could say are true authorities on deceptive tactics.
-Instead, I hope to intrigue you enough so that you first practice some of these tactics and then add them to your coaching arsenal.
+With that said, sneakiness can win you games where defeat would be certain.
+It can also win you crushing victories with fewer injuries than hard-fought games won through brute strength alone.
+Still, nothing written here will make you an expert on sneakiness.
+In fact, there are very few coaches who I could say are true authorities on the subject.
+Instead, I hope to intrigue you enough so that you first practice some of these sneaky tactics and then add them to your coaching arsenal.

-A deceptive tactic is a play aiming to deliberately deceive your opponent as to your capabilities, or intents.
+Sneakiness aims to deliberately deceive your opponent as to your capabilities, or intents.
 This, in turn, causes him to make decisions beneficial to your goal.
 Remember that the decision to not make a decision is still a decision and can be just as fruitful!
-When successful, a deception decreases your opponent’s options while increasing your own.
+When successful, a sneaky ruse decreases your opponent’s options while increasing your own.
 Obviously, at Blood Bowl, it is always a good thing!

-One of the most well-known instances of a Blood Bowl deception was attempted by the Greeeks against the Trollians.
+One of the most well-known use of a sneaky ruse at Blood Bowl was used by the Greeeks against the Trollians.
 The Greeeks had built a large wooden Bloodweiser barrel in their opponent’s dugout.
 Inside the barrel were hidden thirty snotlings each carrying a ball.
 At the game’s dawn, the Trollians pierced the barrel to celebrate their upcoming victory, flooding the pitch with tiny ball carriers.
 Just enough snotlings reached the end zone to secure a Greeeks victory.

 Step 1: Define Your Goal